ivucica/comprehensive-rust/junitify/README.md

-Note: this currently does NOT correctly pull in cargo2rust bin as a bazel repository.

-To build with cargo, use cargo -Z bindeps build
+To build with cargo, use `cargo -Z bindeps build` -- bazel rules do that by switching to nightly, then repinning (which starts to respect bindeps).

+The dep is then exposed as a runnable target:

+    @crate_index_junitify//:cargo2junit__cargo2junit

+visible via

+    bazel query //external:*

+We can also see:

+    bazel query @crate_index_junitify__cargo2junit-0.1.13//...

+which when queried says:

+    @crate_index_junitify__cargo2junit-0.1.13//:cargo2junit__bin